 If you have one, check your skylight between every season, ideally.
 The seal on a skylight is very similar to one on a window.
 If the seal is bad or broken, water can drip through to your home and into your ceiling.
 If you see water on the inside of your skylight, that’s another sign you need to repair the seal around it.

 Since summer brings high humidity and heat with it, your vents need to be operating unhindered.
 A blocked vent could trap moisture and heat in your attic or roof, causing a greater chance of mold and damage.
 Make sure to check vents and remove any possible blockage to prevent trapping any moisture in your home.

 You can self-perform these checks to keep your roof well-maintained for summer storms.
 Enjoy the rain and sounds of thunder without worrying about your home’s condition.

-Or if you need help inspecting your home and roof, give us a call.
+Or if you need help inspecting your home and roof, give us a call, for certified roofing inspections in Broken Arrow and throughout Oklahoma.
 We want you to stay safe and keep your home safe as well.
 Contact us at (918) 994-2874 with questions or if you don’t feel comfortable inspecting or maintaining your roof alone.